Glass Fabrication and its Unique Properties that Make It So Significant

 Using the Chemical Properties of Glass

 All soda-lime type glasses and some borosilicate glasses contain sodium or alkali metal ions.
 As a result of their composition, prolonged exposure to liquids or vapor, such as water, cause the sodium or alkali ions to migrate to the surface of the glass.
 This is sodium or alkali leaching and causes cloudiness or haze on the surface of the glass.
 Porous coatings may also incur this sensation due to a disruption of the bond between the coating and glass surface.
-In high humidity or critical surface applications, the potential for this to occur must be considered.
+This is an important consideration with high humidity or critical surface applications.
 A barrier coating such as silicon dioxide will help limit the amount of reaction.

 Conductivity and other Electrical Properties of Glass